Durian: Culinary

+In Thailand, durians are eaten fresh with sweet sticky rice, and blocks of durian paste are sold in the markets, though much of the paste is adulterated with pumpkin.
+Unripe durians are cooked as a vegetable, except in the Philippines, where all uses are sweet rather than savoury.
+Malaysians make both sugared and salted preserves from durian.
+When durian is minced with salt, onions and vinegar, it is called boder.
+In Kelantan of Malaysia, fresh durian or tempoyak is mixed with onion and chilli slices, lime juice and budu (fermented anchovy sauce) and eaten as a condiment with rice-based meals.
+The seeds, which are the size of chestnuts, can be eaten boiled, roasted or fried in coconut oil, with a texture that is similar to taro or yam, but stickier.
+In Java, the seeds are sliced thin and cooked with sugar as a confection.
+Uncooked seeds are potentially toxic due to cyclopropene fatty acids.

 Durian fruit is used to flavour a wide variety of sweet edibles such as traditional Malay candy, ice kacang, dodol, lempuk, rose biscuits, ice cream, milkshakes, mooncakes, Yule logs, and cappuccino.
-Es durian (durian ice cream) is a popular dessert in Indonesia, sold at street side stall in Indonesian cities, especially in Java.
-Pulut Durian or ketan durian is glutinous rice steamed with coconut milk and served with ripened durian.
+Es durian (durian ice cream) is a popular dessert in Indonesia, sold at streetside stalls in Indonesian cities, especially in Java.
+Pulut durian or ketan durian is glutinous rice steamed with coconut milk and served with ripened durian.
 In Sabah, red durian is fried with onions and chilli and served as a side dish.
 Red-fleshed durian is traditionally added to sayur, an Indonesian soup made from freshwater fish.
 Ikan brengkes tempoyak is fish cooked in a durian-based sauce, traditional in Sumatra.
-Dried durian flesh can be made into kripik durian (durian chips).